wjelston/wallaceelston.github.io/OTA.md

 ## Document Synopsis

 This document includes the <span style="color:red;font-weight:700;font-size:14px">Software Microservices</span> release process from the software team, the <span style="color:Red;font-weight:700;font-size:14px"> Subsystems</span> <span style="color:Green;font-weight:700;font-size:14px"> for UI Assemblies, Main Control Assemblies, and Auxiliary Control Assemblies</span>  process for HIL testing of each subsystem, <span style="color:red;font-weight:700;font-size:14px">Full Electrical Systems</span>  testing, and finally OTA Package delivery to the <span style="color:red;font-weight:700;font-size:14px">Connectivity Servers</span> for deployment.
-It also has links to the internal system deployment documentation within the system when the OTA bundle is delivered to the<span style="color:red;font-weight:700;font-size:14px">product in the field</span>.
+It also has links to the internal system deployment documentation within the system when the OTA bundle is delivered to the<span style="color:red;font-weight:700;font-size:14px;opacity: 1.0;">product in the field</span>.

-<p><red> red color markdown text</red>
-<yellow> red color markdown text</yellow></p>

 This document will be the definition for the Process from **`Software`** check in of `micro services`, to the builds for development, test, release for verification and validation.